sillsdev/ptx2pdf/docs/documentation/covers.md

 \BgImageScaleTo inner
 \BgImageScale 1
 ```
-Preserving the orginal aspect ratio, fit the image the the width of the `inner` box:
+Preserving the original aspect ratio, fit the image the the width of the `inner` box:

 ![inner](coverpics/cover_inner1.jpg "inner|1")